xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_field_attributes.md

 order: 10
 ---

-Below is an explanation of some attributes that we use to describe specific fields of an import CSV file from the viewpoint of a value type that can import through them.
-Use this information to read the tables in the following sections:

-*   {% link "CSV Import: Products" ref_WmJBfwxA %}
+Below is an explanation of some attributes that we use to describe specific fields of an import CSV file from the viewpoint of a value type that can be imported through them.
+Use this information to read the tables in the section {% link "CSV Format by X-Cart Data Type" ref_iy9cOdWS %}.
-*   {% link "CSV Import: Classes & Attributes" ref_qTbDu6Ov %}
-*   {% link "CSV Import: Product Attribute Values" ref_Z7XdREZl %}
-*   {% link "CSV Import: Categories" ref_ekmg5iLG %}
-*   {% link "CSV Import: Customers" ref_JobVfzZg %}

 <table class="ui celled padded compact small table">
   <thead>